project-alice-assistant/docs/docs/skill-development/missing-slot-info.md

 <div class="aliceSpeech female">Yes?</div>
 <div class="userSpeech male">Can you book me a flight from <strong class="slotWord">Geneva</strong> please?</div>

-The problem is that the user hasn't provided a `destination` or a `date`, for which Alice will have to query the user for details.
+The problem is that the user did not provide a `destination` or a `date`, for which Alice will have to query the user for details.

 ## The bad solution
 You could use the classic `intent` decorators with 4 separate methods, which is not recommended but written here to demonstrate: